tc39/notes/meetings/2016-05/may-23.md

 YG: But they should change together and be consistent.

-MS: There is currently an inconsistency between \b and \w due to this issue as well.
+MLS: There is currently an inconsistency between \b and \w due to this issue as well.
 Proposal flips this, and makes \w\W or \W\w be \b.
 It's necessary for

 YG: I was suggesting bringing in Unicode because it seems ad-hoc to bring in just small long S and kelvin symbol

-MS: Or, we could make it not cross the ASCII boundary, and not do Unicode case folding with respect to the evaluation of this character class.
+MLS: Or, we could make it not cross the ASCII boundary, and not do Unicode case folding with respect to the evaluation of this character class.

 JHD: But seems like we should be aligned with Unicode.

-MS: My proposal just uses UnicodeCaseFolding.txt and will be future-compatible
+MLS: My proposal just uses UnicodeCaseFolding.txt and will be future-compatible

 YG: It seems rather ad-hoc to not follow UnicodeCaseFolding.txt, so let's keep it if possible.
 This all applies only with /ui, right?

-MS: Yes
+MLS: Yes

 DH: What Unicode changes affect this?